 - Shelter: Owls need somewhat dense, mature trees with good trunks to roost during the day, preferably in a shaded, secluded area.
 Both coniferous and deciduous trees are suitable if they are a good size.
 Empty owl nest boxes are also good alternatives to natural shelter, but providing natural spaces where the owls can feel safe during the day is the best way to encourage them to roost nearby.

 - Nesting Sites: Hollow trees are most owls' preferred nesting sites.
-Smaller owl species that are more likely to be common in backyard may also use large nest boxes that are positioned 10-20 feet above the ground on a large tree.
-Barn owls may also use abandoned buildings for nesting, and leaving a barn or shed open for the birds to access can give them a great place to raise a brood.
-Nest boxes should be put up in January or February for owls, since these birds nest much earlier than other backyard species.
-The boxes should be monitored to be kept free from wasps, squirrels, rodents, raccoons or other birds or guests that may discourage nesting owls.
+Smaller owl species that are more likely to be common in yards and gardens may also use large nest boxes that are positioned 10-20 feet above the ground on a large tree.
+Barn owls may also use abandoned buildings for nesting, and leaving a barn or shed open for the birds to access can give them a great place to raise a brood of owlets.
+Nest boxes for owls should be put up by January or February since these birds nest much earlier than other backyard species.
+The boxes should be monitored to be kept free from wasps, squirrels, rodents, raccoons, or other birds or guests that may discourage nesting owls.

 If your yard is owl-friendly but you still have trouble attracting these nighttime raptors, there are additional steps that can help make the yard even more appealing.

-- Leave large, bare branches and dead trees intact as much as possible to provide perches for hunting owls.
+- Leave large, bare branches and dead trees intact as much as possible to provide perches and roosting spots for hunting owls.

 - Create a rustic, natural section of backyard habitat with little pruning or maintenance where owls can feel more comfortable, especially for nesting or roosting.

-- Avoid extensive exterior lighting such as illuminated water features, flood lights or spotlights, even with motion sensors.
-Owls hut more effectively in darkness and will not visit well-lit yards.
+- Avoid extensive exterior lighting such as illuminated water features, floodlights, or spotlights, even with motion sensors.
+Owls hunt more effectively in darkness and will not visit well-lit yards.

 - Take steps to prevent bird window collisions on large windows that might be a danger to hunting owls.